El Cabrero: House-museum Rafael Núñez

 House where lived Rafael Núñez, 4 times president of Colombia, with his wife Soledad Román Núñez.
 It is a mansion built entirely of wood.
 The building has guided visits and is equipped within the original period furniture.
 It also has a beautiful courtyard with lush vegetation.

 Opposite the house across the street is the main entrance to the Apolo park and from there, statue of Rafael Nunez on his pedestal, watches his house.

 The Foundation called "Casa Museo de el Cabrero" founded by Eduardo Lemaitre Roman and Teresita Roman de Zurek with the Ministry of Culture of Colombia administers the historical assets of Rafael Nunez and Soledad Román.

 El Cabrero Church

 It is located inside the Apollo Park.
-It was built by Rafael Nunez for his wife Soledad Román could pray quietly as in other churches did not allow entry or was subject to all sorts of criticism.
+It was built by Rafael Núñez for his wife Soledad could pray quietly as in other churches did not allow entry or was subject to all sorts of criticism.
 The reason was that she had married a divorced man as was Rafael Nunez and this constituted a scandal in the nineteenth society of Cartagena.

-In the Chapel on both sides of the main altar lie the mortal remains of President Rafael Nunez and his wife Soledad Román two mausoleums.
+In the Chapel on both sides of the main altar lie the mortal remains of President Rafael Núñez and his wife Soledad Román two mausoleums.